the-development/flex/_posts/2016-10-11-arabic-stemming.md

 The three-letter root

-ح-س-ن or ha-sa-na
+X--X3-Y or ha-sa-na

 is a very common root that is used to mean many related terms:

-حسن ('hasan') means 'good' or 'perfect'.
+X-X3Y ('hasan') means 'good' or 'perfect'.

-احسان ('ihsaan') is a spiritual term referring to 'beneficence' or 'charity', although I have also heard it indicate something along the lines of self-betterment.
+X'X-X3X'Y ('ihsaan') is a spiritual term referring to 'beneficence' or 'charity', although I have also heard it indicate something along the lines of self-betterment.

-حسنة ('hasna') is a 'good deed'.
+X-X3YX) ('hasna') is a 'good deed'.

-استحسان ('istihsaan') means 'approval' or 'consent'.
+X'X3X*X-X3X'Y ('istihsaan') means 'approval' or 'consent'.

 So as you can see, there is a common theme based around the root to indicate some form of positivity.
 On the surface, this seems potentially very convenient for Computational Linguistics or Natural Language Processing.
 Unfortunately, the devil is in the details with Arabic Language Processing and Understanding.